Landscape Water Conservation and Management

 Questions & Answers About Water Conservation and Drought in the Landscape

-A. Check the irrigation system regularly for physical and operational problems that reduce the efficiency and function of sprinklers, drip emitters, and other water delivery devices.
-Correcting these problems can improve the uniformity of water application, reduce water use by 10 percent or more, and likely improve the health of plantings.
+A. Check the irrigation system regularly for leaks as well as physical and operational problems that reduce the efficiency and function of sprinklers, drip emitters, and other water delivery devices.
+Correcting these problems can reduce water use by 10% or more, improve the uniformity of water application, and likely improve the health of plantings.
+Check that automatic valves are functioning and repair any leaks at valves, spray heads, and other connections.
 Walk through an area while the irrigation system is running and repair or replace sprinklers or other types of emitters that are broken, sunken, crooked, or clogged with soil or debris.
 Also, be certain that plants are not blocking or interfering with a sprinkler’s spray pattern, that roots are not clogging drip emitters, and that all sprinklers and emitters are of the same manufacturer and model.
-Check that automatic valves are functioning and repair any leaks at valves, spray heads, and other connections.
+For sprinkler systems, ensure the spray or streams completely overlap among the sprinklers by adjusting their output or adding sprinklers.

-A. No. Field research studies indicate that most established landscape trees, shrubs, and groundcovers, regardless of the species planted, perform acceptably with about 40% to 50% of the water required to maintain the average lawn in good condition.
-This is comparable to what California Friendly, native, and so-called drought resistant plants require to perform acceptably in landscapes.
-The perception is that species traditionally grown in existing landscapes require more water so they are usually over watered.
+A. No. Field research studies indicate that traditionally used landscape trees, shrubs, and groundcovers have considerable drought resistance and perform acceptably with about 40% to 60% of the water required to maintain the average lawn in good condition.
+This is comparable to the water required by so-called drought resistant, California Friendly, and native plants to perform acceptably in landscapes.
+The common perception is that plants traditionally grown in landscapes are not drought resistant, so they are usually over watered.

 No native or commonly used landscape plant is drought-resistant until it becomes established.
 All plants require a steady supply of moisture for about one year or more after they are first planted.
 Once non-turf landscape plants have well developed root systems, they typically perform well with limited summer water.